orrmb/Kubernetes-manifests/ArgoCD/README.md

 ```

-The user name is admin and the secret we need to get from the secrets:
+The username is admin and the secret we need to get from the secrets:

 ```bash
 Linux@Kubernetes# kubectl get secrets -n argocd argocd-initial-admin-secret -o jsonpath='{.data.password}' | base64 --decode